Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Inbound logistics: This includes receiving, storing and managing raw materials, as well as managing supplier relationships.

-• Operations: Operations are the necessary procedures to convert raw materials into finished goods.
+• Operations: These are the necessary procedures to convert raw materials into finished goods.

 • Outbound logistics: Outbound logistics cover all necessary activities to deliver finished goods to the customer.